osrg/ryu-book/en/source/traffic_monitor.rst

 .. literalinclude:: ../../ryu/app/simple_monitor_13.py
     :lines: 16-

-The traffic monitor function has been implemented in the SimpleMonitor class which inherited SimpleSwitch13, therefore, there is no packet transfer-related processing here.
+The traffic monitor function has been implemented in the SimpleMonitor13 class which inherited SimpleSwitch13, therefore, there is no packet transfer-related processing here.

 Fixed-Cycle Processing